HelikarLab/candis/docs/source/index.rst

-**candis** is an Open Source data mining suite (released under the GNU General Public License v3) for DNA microarrays that consists of a wide collection of tools you require, right from from Data Extraction to Model Deployment.
+**candis** is an Open Source data mining suite (released under the GNU General Public License v3) for DNA microarrays that consists of a wide collection of tools you require, right from Data Extraction to Model Deployment.

 **candis** helps you with